dokun1/slackin-swift/README.md

 ## Requirements

+- Swift 4.1
+- macOS 10.13 / Ubuntu 14.04
+- Xcode 9.3
-- You must obtain a Slack legacy token.
-You can do this [here](https://api.slack.com/custom-integrations/legacy-tokens).
+- a Slack legacy token - get one for your org [here](https://api.slack.com/custom-integrations/legacy-tokens).
-- Ability to deploy to Cloud Foundry with at least 128MB of application memory
+- Cloud Foundry container on IBM Cloud with at least 128MB of application memory

 ## Contribute